MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-troubleshooting.md

 # Troubleshoot extension issues for Azure Arc-enabled Kubernetes clusters

-This article describes troubleshooting tips for common problems related to [cluster extensions](extensions-release.md), such as for using GitOps (Flux v2) in Azure or Open Service Mesh (OSM).
+This article describes troubleshooting tips for common problems related to [cluster extensions](extensions-release.md) like GitOps (Flux v2) in Azure or Open Service Mesh (OSM).

 For help with troubleshooting Azure Arc-enabled Kubernetes problems in general, see [Troubleshoot Azure Arc-enabled Kubernetes issues](troubleshooting.md).